$100,000 settlement for concussion in Plano, TX fall accident by attorney for client with less than $15,000 in medical bills.

 Remember: A concussion is technically a traumatic brain injury.
 Concussions can vary in terms of severity and you should always get evaluated by a doctor if you have sustained a head injury.
 Confusion, persistent headaches, difficulties concentrating, and blurred vision are relatively common symptoms of a head injury.
 Others include, but are certainly not limited to, irritability, difficulties with balance, fatigue, anxiety, depression, nausea, and tinnitus.

-At Mullen & Mullen Law Firm we never forget that personal injury claims are about people – not bills.
+Our Plano Personal Injury Lawyers never forget that personal injury claims are about people – not bills.
 I was very pleased that we were able to obtain such a high settlement even though the client’s recoverable medical bills were less than $15,000.
 This particular client already had serious health issues prior to his trip and fall.
 He had enough on his plate to deal with before the landowner’s negligence caused him additional pain and discomfort.
 I wasn’t about to buy the argument that his damages should be capped at some arbitrary multiple of his bills.

-The settlement for this personal injury claim involving a concussion head injury as a result of a trip and fall accident in Plano, TX was $100,000.
+The settlement for this claim involving a concussion head injury as a result of a trip and fall accident in Plano, TX was $100,000.
 Attorney fees were $28,000.
 Case expenses were $334.75.
 After paying medical providers, the client’s net recovery was $61,080.36.

-More Examples of Head Injury Cases We’ve Won
+See More Head Injury Cases We’ve Won